google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

 # Take Photos and Control Camera Settings {: .page-title }

+{% include "web/_shared/contributors/mcasas.html" %}
 {% include "web/_shared/contributors/samdutton.html" %}

 Image Capture is an API to capture still images and configure camera hardware settings.
 This API is available in Chrome 59 on Android and desktop.

 The API enables control over camera features such as zoom, brightness, contrast, ISO and white balance.
 Best of all, Image Capture allows you to access